 Help faculty obtain resources to support their teaching and research

-Kate has more than 15 years' experience as a business librarian supporting faculty and students at EMU, MIT's Sloan School of Management, and the UM Business School.
-She has taught graduate courses on business and government information to future librarians at the UM School of Information.
+Kate has more than 20 years' experience as a librarian supporting faculty and students at EMU, MIT, and the University of Michigan.
+She has worked on Department of Education and National Science Digital Library grants related to helping K-12 teachers use internet resources.
+Kate has taught high school English and Foreign Language, as well as graduate courses for future librarians at the UM School of Information.

 Masters of Information and Library Studies (MILS) - University of Michigan 1988

 BA English with teaching certificate - Michigan State University 1983

 Kate enjoys working with EMU students and faculty.

 Pittsley, K. & Memmott, S. (2012).
 Improving Independent Student Navigation of Complex Educational Web Sites: An Analysis of Two Navigation Design Changes in LibGuides, Information Technology and Libraries, 31(3), 36-51.

 Pittsley, K. (2008).
 Academic library support for supply chain management, The Journal of Business & Finance Librarianship, 13(4), 451-472.

 Pittsley, K. (2014).
 Where to advertise: Media planning resources on the web, College and Research Libraries News, 75(2), 76 - 79, 100.

 Pittsley, K. (2014) DemographicsNow Library Edition: Customized Local Market Research, Journal of Business & Finance Librarianship, 19(4), 342-350, doi: 10.1080/08963568.2014.946364

 Pittsley, K. (2014) Making a Dent in the Textbook Problem: Library E-Books for Course Readings: A Collaboration Between Department Faculty and the EMU Library, EMU Women in Philanthropy Grant..